samanthaoldenburg/swank-decorators/README.md

 ### Features

-`Swank::Decorators` work similar to an `around` hook, but have several differences.
+`Swank::Decorators` work similar to an `around` hook, but has a few differences.

-1. Input Interception
+1. Input Manipulation
+2. Output Interception
+3. Method Introspection

 ## Advanced Usage

-### Input Interception
+### Input Manipulation

 Similar to prepending a method, you can intercept the arguments of a method and modify what gets passed on.